-As the first millennium BCE neared it's close, Rome became embroiled in a series of massive civil wars, which resulted in dramatic changes to the character of Roman life.
-The government, which had previously been a democratic republic, quickly degraded into a dictatorship.
+As the first millennium BCE neared it's close, Rome became embroiled in a series of civil wars, which resulted in dramatic changes to the character of Roman life.
+The government, which had previously been a democratic republic, quickly degenerated into dictatorship.
 Emperors came to power almost exclusively by treachery and violence, and their corrupt and decadent behavior soon began to contaminate the national consciousness.

 By about 100 CE, all the major cities of the empire contained a veritable three-ring circus of foreign religions, street preachers, soothsayers, and charlatans.
 Strange new metaphysical practices and deities proliferated, while the genuine aspects of spirituality were all but lost.
 Amid this chaotic mass of hawkers, all vying for popularity and economic support, even the older, well-established religions... including that of Cybele... began to unravel.

 Prompted by a public desire for a more prominent male deity, Attis was elevated from a minor character to a role fully equal to Cybele Herself.
-This was a major theological blunder, for while most other religions in the ancient world had become increasingly polytheistic, the religion of the Mother Goddess had remained true to it's original form.
+This was obviously a major blunder, for while most of the other religions in the ancient world had grown increasingly polytheistic, the religion of the Goddess had remained more true to it's original form.

 Next, when the concept of life after death became popular, the religion of Cybele began to offer it to selected individuals for an exorbitant price.
 Around 150 CE they instituted a ritual known as the Taurobolium , which was supposed to confer immortality upon the recipient by anointing them with the blood of a sacrificial bull.